Get Exclusive App Deals

 — What You Can Expect —

-Journey through Western Australia’s Wheatbelt to Hyden, home of Wave Rock and truly one of Australia’s most incredible natural landforms.
-Leaving Perth, you'll head through the Perth Hills and escarpment and enter the farming country.
-Heading east, you will enjoy morning tea (at your own expense) at historic York, the first township founded in the Avon Valley.
-From there, travel the Wheatbelt Highway through the agricultural towns of Corrigin and Kondinin and through outback farming country, giving you a glimpse of Australian country life.
-Pass by the infamous Dog Cemetery, a shrine to man’s best friend and an integral part of farming life.
+Journey through Western Australia’s wheatbelt to Hyden – home of Wave Rock, truly one of Australia’s most incredible natural landforms.
+Leaving Perth we head through the Perth Hills and escarpment and enter farming country.
+Heading east, we enjoy morning tea (own expense) at historic York, the first township founded in the Avon Valley.

-Then visit Hippo’s Yawn, a rock formation which resembles a hippo yawning.
-You will then break for an Aussie country-style lunch at the Wildflower Shop.
-Whilst here, visit either a Wildlife Park to view a unique Antique Lace Collection, which even features lace from Lady Diana, or visit the amazing Toy Soldier Museum.
-Then move on to see the spectacular prehistoric rock formation of Wave Rock and sacred Aboriginal sites.
-Leaving Wave Rock, visit Hippo’s Yawn and Mulka’s Cave.
+Whilst here, visit either a Wildlife Park, view a unique Antique Lace Collection – even featuring lace from Lady Diana, or visit the amazing Toy Soldier Museum.
+Then we move on to see the spectacular prehistoric rock formation of Wave Rock and sacred Aboriginal sites.

 Purchase Notice